SMartinSci/volunteer-manager/README.md

 # Volunteer Manager

-An app in rails for volunteers to manage volunteers and tasks for each project.
-Volunteer manager provides volunteer groups with a CRUD interface for any type of task that is to be completed on a project.
+An app in rails for volunteers to manage volunteer projects, roles, and tasks.
+Volunteer manager provides volunteer groups with a limited CRUD interface for any type of task that is to be completed on a project.

 ## Installation/Development
 Use Ruby 2.3.3 and Rails 5.2.2.
 To begin developing with Volunteer Manager, fork and clone this repo, then run: